sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 ## 1.2 Configuration and Management Requirements

 1. The cable diagnostic support has to be managed using the SONiC management infrastructure.
-2. The cable diagnostic is port/transceiver specific, and the test result should not persistent across reboot.
+2. The cable diagnostic is port/transceiver specific, and the test result should not persist across reboot.
 3. In the case of SFP/QSFP transceivers, the diagnostic result should be cleared upon module removal.

 # 2 Functionality